Louisiana and Arkansas Railway: 1950s

 The worst wreck in the history of the L&A occurred on August 10, 1951, when a northbound L&A troop train collided head-on with the southbound Southern Belle just north of Lettsworth, Louisiana; Lettsworth is located approximately 55 miles northwest of Baton Rouge, on a segment of the Texas and Pacific Railway over which L&A trains had operating rights.
 The troop train was traveling 40 mph (64 km/h) and the Southern Belle was moving at the maximum speed limit of 55 mph (89 km/h) when the collision occurred on a long curve where vegetation obscured visibility.
 Thirteen people were killed, and another eighty-two were injured.
 It was determined that the accident had occurred because the troop train had overlooked a train order to wait in a siding at Lettsworth to allow the passenger train to pass.

 1950- 1960

 The identity of the Louisiana & Arkansas gradually disappeared in the 1950s and 1960s, as the Kansas City Southern name was adopted for all properties.
 By 1966, all reference to the Louisiana & Arkansas had disappeared from the annual stockholder reports of Kansas City Southern.
 The Shreveporter, once the pride of the L&A, was discontinued on January 24, 1962, and the Southern Belle was discontinued on November 2, 1969, ending all passenger train service on the former Louisiana & Arkansas.

-1990s
+1990-present

-In 1992, Kansas City Southern dissolved the subsidiary Louisiana & Arkansas Railway, although the former L&A route continues to be a major component of the Kansas City Southern.
+In 1992, Kansas City Southern dissolved the subsidiary Louisiana & Arkansas Railway, although the former L&A route continues to be a major component of the Canadian Pacific Kansas City.

+Preserved engines

+There are three steam engines preserved that once worked for the Louisiana & Arkansas, and all of which are on static display.

+L&A no. 99, a 2-8-0 consolidation built by Baldwin in 1919, is on display at the Illinois Railway Museum in Union, Illinois.

+L&A no. 503, a 4-6-0 ten-wheeler built by Baldwin in 1920, is on display at Bryan Park in Port Arthur, Texas.
+No. 503 is currently lettered as Kansas City Southern 503 despite never working for KCS.

+L&A no. 509 (originally no. 403), another ten-wheeler built by Baldwin in 1913, is the oldest of the three in preservation.
+No. 509 is on display at the Cookeville Depot in Cookeville, Tennessee, and is altered and lettered to resemble the ten-wheelers used by the Tennessee Central Railway.